mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Also, it is important to distinguish centralization from anti-competitive concerns (also known as "anti-trust").
 While there are many interactions between these concepts and making the Internet more competitive may be a motivation for avoiding centralization, only courts have the authority to define a relevant market and determine that behaviour is anti-competitive.
 Furthermore, what might be considered undesirable consolidation by the technical community might not attract competition regulation, and conversely what might attract competition regulation might not be of great concern to the technical community if other mitigations are felt to be adequate.

-## Why Centralization is Undesirable {#why}
+## When Centralization is Undesirable {#why}

-At a high level, there are three major reasons why centralization of Internet functions is concerning.
+At a high level, there are three major reasons why centralization of Internet functions can be concerning.

 First, the Internet's very nature is incompatible with centralization.
 As a "large, heterogeneous collection of interconnected systems" {{?BCP95}} the Internet is often characterised as a "network of networks".
 These networks relate as peers who agree to facilitate communication, rather than having a relationship of subservience to others' requirements or coercion by them.
 This focus on independence of action carries through the way the network is architected -- for example, in the concept of an "autonomous system".